Modernize Your Employee Incentive Program

 Experiences

 Tangible gifts and cash are great, but creating memories is one of the greatest gifts you can give.
 As much as that sounds like a Hallmark card, it’s true!
-Here are some ideas you can offer to get your employees out of the office:
+Here are some ideas you can offer to get your employees out of the office (or out of the house):

 • Reimburse recreational activities such as trips to a National Park or a skiing trip.